albert97/Snippet_Tech/_posts/2020-03-21-Ghost-Fluid-Method.md

     dQ = de + pdv
 $$

-For a calorically ideal gas the internal energy $e$ can be related to $p$ and $v$ via a caloric equation of state which has the simple expression:
+For a calorically ideal gas the internal energy $e$ can be related to p and v via a caloric equation of state which has the simple expression:

 $$
     e = \frac{pv}{\gamma -1} = \frac{P}{\rho(\gamma -1)}